 Wheelbags will not be allowed on board flights as hand luggage, and must be checked in - if you require an extra bag for this then you'll fail some airlines' "1-bag challenge" and have to pay for the extra bag.

-Because the box with the bike in it will be security checked, make sure you can open it, reveal the contents to security, and close it again.
+Because the box with the bike in it will be checked at security, make sure you can open it, reveal the contents to security, and close it again.

 Any equipment not complying with hand luggage limitations will not be allowed on board with you.

-Mark the box with your contact details and flight details.
+Mark the box and the bicycle with your contact details and flight details.